savannahghi/idr_client_deploy/README.md

 > **NOTE(For Developers):** To install the app from a different branch other than `main`, pass the name of the branch to the `bash` command (last command in the pipe), as the variable `IDR_DEPLOY_BRANCH`.
 For example, to install the app from the `develop` branch, use the following command:
 > ```bash
->  sudo curl -L https://raw.githubusercontent.com/savannahghi/idr_client_deploy/main/install.sh | IDR_DEPLOY_BRANCH=develop bash
+>  sudo curl -L https://raw.githubusercontent.com/savannahghi/idr_client_deploy/main/install.sh | sudo IDR_DEPLOY_BRANCH=develop bash
 > ```